 EBSA offers retirement plans a period of relief

 The Employee Retirement Income Security Act (ERISA) requires retirement plan fiduciaries to satisfy a number of duties, not the least of which are the exclusive benefit rule and the prudent person standard.
-Recognizing that many fiduciaries may be struggling to satisfy their duties under ERISA—as their employees, work environment, and/or business partners have been affected by the COVID-19 pandemic—EBSA’s notice provides some relief.
+Recognizing that many fiduciaries may be struggling to satisfy their duties under ERISA—as their employees, work environment, and/or business partners have been affected by the COVID-19 pandemic—the Employee Benefits Security Administration's (EBSA’s) notice provides some relief.

-The relief period provided by the notice began on March 1, 2020, and will end 60 days after the president declares the end of the COVID-19 national emergency or another date chosen by the DOL (although no later than February 28, 2021).
+The relief period provided by the notice began on March 1, 2020, and will end 60 days after the president declares the end of the COVID-19 national emergency or another date chosen by the U.S. Department of Labor (DOL) (although no later than February 28, 2021).
 If the national emergency is declared to be over on different dates across the country, the DOL will provide further guidance defining the end date (or dates) of the relief period.

 Extensions for retirement plan notices, disclosures, and other communications

 Retirement plan fiduciaries are required to provide various notices, disclosures, and other communications to participants and beneficiaries according to an established calendar.
 The notice extends the deadlines for documents subject to DOL oversight, permitting plan sponsors to provide the necessary information as soon as reasonably practicable under the circumstances.

 This may be welcome news for plan fiduciaries who are struggling to meet their deadlines due to lack of staffing or other COVID-19-related difficulties; however, because the relief is available only to fiduciaries who act in good faith, fiduciaries must comply with the prescribed time periods to the extent possible by relying on the extended time only as necessary.